-Balancing an event budget is one the major challenges planners face, and the root of most money problems can be traced back to the initial discussion stages.
+Balancing an event budget is one of the major challenges planners face, and the root of most money problems can be traced back to the initial discussion stages.
 It is always best to begin designing an event around the amount of financial resources available and not vice versa.
-Spending just a few going through a budget will not only save you money or better allocate it, but it will save plenty of time by eliminating expensive variables.
+Spending just a few minutes going through a budget will not only save you money or better allocate it, but it will save plenty of time by eliminating expensive variables.

 Outline Event Planning Expenses

 Expenses can come from a wide array of sources once you think about all of the components involved in staging a function.
 The most obvious ones are catering and venue rental expenses, but the list only grows from there.
-The thing is, overlooking even one expense category can have a disastrous impact your per person spending.
+The thing is, overlooking even one expense category can have a disastrous impact on your per-person spending.